detierno/dice/README.md

 This gem comes with shortcuts of one to twenty so you can call *.roll_four_d12*.
 If you want a dice with more than twenty sides you can explicit declare the number of sides with *.roll_32_d3*

-If you call roll with only the number of times you want to roll it will roll the default dice with the required number of times
+If you call roll with only the number of times you want to roll it will roll the default dice with the required number of times.

 ## Changing the defaults